-ACC huts play an increasingly important role in reducing the environmental impact of backcountry travel in wilderness areas.
-The ACC is an acknowledged leader in the environmentally responsible operation of backcountry facilities.
-Through ongoing research efforts, the Club seeks ways to further reduce the “environmental footprint” of backcountry visitors through the use of appropriate technology.
+ACC huts play an increasingly important role in reducing the environmental impact of backcountry travel in wilderness areas and the ACC is an acknowledged leader in the environmentally responsible operation of backcountry facilities.
+Through ongoing research efforts, the Club seeks ways to further reduce the footprint of backcountry visitors through the use of environmentally-friendly technologies.

 The Environmental Benefits of ACC Huts